Quartermaster Harbor Mooring Buoy MANAGEMENT plan

 To streamline the implementation of the Quartermaster Harbor Mooring Buoy Management Plan, DNR is applying for all the required permits.
 Individuals wishing to install mooring buoys will only need to work with DNR for a mooring buoy license.

-We have also submitted applications to King County for shoreline substantial use and conditional use permits and to the U.S. Army Corps of Engineers for a Section 10 (work in navigable waters) permit.
+We are awaiting final approval from the US Army Corps of Engineers for a Section 10 (work in navigable waters) permit.

 Quartermaster Harbor Projects in the News & other updates